-As you can see, threats to data can be both internal and external, and internal human mistakes should not be underestimated over external threats such as viruses and theft.
+As you can see, threats to data can be both internal and external.
+Additionally, internal human mistakes should not be underestimated over external threats such as viruses and theft.

 The Impact Of Data Loss

-Data loss will impact each business differently and will depend on the data breach, how it is handled, and the impact on customers.
+Data loss will impact each business differently.
+This will depend on the data breach, how it is handled, and the impact on customers.

 In the case of the police, the results could have had included serious threats to public safety, demonstrating just how important it is that data is properly protected and that steps are put in place to mitigate the risks.

 For businesses, data loss could lead to legal action being taken out against them, reputational damage, and financial losses.

 What Can You Do To Avoid Data Loss?

 There are numerous routes to data loss, but most cases involve poor security procedures, this is especially common in businesses that lack a dedicated IT function or support.